What YOU can do With a Women's Studies Degree

 Ashiah Richeme is Residence Director at Westfield State University, and a new adjunct professor in the Ethnic & Gender Studies Program.

 Anne Rizza (2005) is an English teacher at Trumbull High School (CT)

-Noralis Rodriguez-Coss (2008) is currently working on earning a PhD in the Department of Gender, Women and Sexuality Studies at the University of Washington, Seattle.
+Noralis Rodriguez-Coss (2008) is currently a doctoral candidate in Feminist Studies at the University of Washington, Seattle.

 Sarah Saiano (2008) has taught in the Women's Studies Program at Quinnipiac since spring 2011.
 She is

 also employed as a research assistant in the Department of Psychiatry at Yale University